afatsini/webdos/specification.md

 # Website Specification

+# Pologe
+This site have been created via AI using this specification

 ## Overview
 The website will list all the games available in the `games` folder.
 Each game will be displayed with its name and cover image.
 The cover images will be fetched from `https://www.coverbrowser.com/covers/dos-games`.
 For each game, there will be a play button to play the game in the browser.